Elegant 18th-Century Chateau near a Medieval Village (Virtual Video)

 Wild Beauty and Thoughtful Stewardship

 The estate’s 17 hectares of land are a living testament to nature’s artistry, a private domain where wild orchids bloom in hidden meadows, ancient oaks stand sentinel, and an old stone washhouse whispers of centuries past.
-The current owners, passionate custodians of antiques and the natural world, have cherished this land for over 30 years, ensuring its preservation with reverence.
+The current owners, passionate custodians of antiques and the natural world, have cherished this land for over 30 years, preserving it with reverence.

 The parkland remains untouched by modern intrusion, its fertile fields, dense woodlands, and tranquil clearings nurtured as a haven for flora and fauna.
 This is not just a garden; it is a sanctuary where time moves differently, where the air hums with the quiet magic of a place loved deeply.